 that theory of evidentialist apologetics that says there is a true general revelation of God “out there” that it is possible for man to discover without the aid of innate knowledge and without the aid of special revelation.

 relating to the intellect.
-The “noetic affects of sin” or “the noetic affects of the Fall” are those ways in which man’s rationality has been corrupted.
+The “noetic effects of sin” or “the noetic effects of the Fall” are those ways in which man’s rationality has been corrupted.
 This includes man’s ability at self-deception, man’s willful unbelief as well as mistakes that are made in math and logic.

 The normative perspective of Biblical ethics complements the dispositional and teleological perspectives.
 The normative perspective answers questions such as: Is ethics independent of God?
 What is the nature of authority and obligation?
 What constitutes revelation?
 Are the Scriptures sufficient for ethics?
 Are ethical norms immutable?
 How does God’s sovereignty relate to ethics?
 Thus it looks at the nature of norms.

 A Standard that is independent of our thoughts or feelings.

 the three Persons of the Trinity considered in their inter-Trinitarian relationship apart from any relation to creation.
 Contrast this with the “Economical Trinity.”

 the traditional doctrines of the church as expressed in the creeds.

 a contradictory or seemingly contradictory statement.
 There are no truly contradictory statements in Scripture.
 Dr. Gordon Clark defined the so-called Biblical paradoxes as “a charley-horse between the ears that can be eliminated by rational massage.”